Schmidt & Schmidt offers the legalization of public documents from Japan by apostille.

 Requirements for the documents:

-If you want to bring company information before the court, it needs to be legalised as well.
-We are therefore offering extracts from the commercial register of Japan including apostille and translation.
+Should you require company information for use in court, it needs to be legalized as well.
+We can therefore provide you with extracts from the commercial register of Japan including the apostille certification and translation into the language of the document's state of destination.

 Courier services are charged and invoiced separately according to the courier service’s rates.